itsnicksia/wizardry-daphne-guide/docs/strategies/combat-strategies.md

     * This makes it a versatile strategy for both regular encounters and challenging battles.
     * This is extremely useful when you're under-leveled with your MC due to class switching, as the MC can defend when they won't be able to deal significant damage themselves.

+**Note:** Opening can only be triggered on every other turn.
+You cannot get two consecutive turns of Opening being triggered.

 ### Maximizing Damage from Openings:
 * Use high-damage attacks, such as a two-handed weapon strike (e.g., axe or sword), or skills like `Heavy Attack` and `Precision Strike` to take full advantage of the multiplier.
 The latter is exceptionally helpful due to its defense piercing nature.
 * Pair counterattacks with your heaviest hitters for optimal burst damage.